EricLarG4/aptaboltz/README.md

 alignment, reference PDB loading, chain B reassignment) are skipped.
 The script processes the DNA-only structure directly.

+**SMILES ligand handling:** When Boltz-2 predictions use SMILES instead of a CCD code, the ligand is named `LIG1` in the output CIF.
+The script auto-detects this: if the expected residue name (`--lgd` or `--output-lgd`) is not found but `LIG1` is, it automatically uses `LIG1` from the prediction and renames it to the desired output name.

+**Alignment with SMILES-based ligands:** When a ligand was provided as a SMILES string (rather than a CCD code), the predicted and reference structures often use different atom-naming conventions (e.g. `CL34` vs `Cl1`), causing `cmd.align` to fail.
+Pass `--use-pair-fit` to switch to `cmd.pair_fit`, which pairs atoms by element type rather than by name.
+Hydrogens are stripped from the reference before alignment since they are absent in Boltz predictions.

 **CAUTION:** The PyMOL operations in `prep_model()` are specific to **DNA aptamers** (5' phosphate removal, terminal hydroxyl capping).
 If your system is RNA or protein, edit the marked block in the script